Bell's palsy is a sudden weakness or paralysis on one side of the face. It is usually a temporary condition.

-Antiviral medications along with corticosteroids may be recommended.
+Antiviral medications along with corticosteroids may be advised.
 There is no evidence that antiviral medication alone has any benefit.

 If the paralysis includes your eyelid, you may need to protect your eye.
 This may include:

-Massaging of the weakened facial muscles may also help.
+Massaging the weakened facial muscles may also help.

 Physical therapy may be advised to improve function.

-Symptoms can be very distressing.
+Symptoms can be distressing.
 Counseling can help you manage emotional issues and make appropriate adjustments.

 Centers for Disease Control and Prevention

 Bell's palsy.
 Family Doctor—American Academy of Family Physicians website.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/bells-palsy.html.
 Updated April 2014.
 Accessed August 28, 2015.